 Thank you cards

 Thank you cards should be sent to all the people who offered the doctoral candidate flowers or other gifts on the thesis defence day.
 It is not expected to thank everybody who simply offered their congratulations.
 Those who contributed most to the doctoral thesis should be given something more substantial than a thank you card; an autographed copy of the doctoral thesis is traditionally considered to be a good token of gratitude.
-Traditionally, the doctoral candidate’s spouse receives flowers on the morning of the defence day, or on the day after, to thank them for sacrificing their valuable family time to the thesis.
+Traditionally, the opponent's spouse receives flowers on the morning of the defence day, or on the day after, to thank for sacrificing their valuable family time to the thesis.
 Although still practiced, this custom is no longer as frequent as it used to be.
 The custos will know the current traditions and practices of the field.